-- is under the age of 12 months (including an unborn child with an estimated due date within 3 months of order date) and engaged in the Victorian MCH Service including the Aboriginal MCH Service - has an identified safety concern on the Safe Sleeping Checklist that requires the purchase of new equipment and/or identified safe travel concern - is part of a family with low income when a member in the household holds one of the following - o a Commonwealth Health Care Card - o a Commonwealth Pensioner Concession Card - o a Department of Veterans' Affairs Gold Card or White Card - Refugee visa (subclass 200) - o In-country Special Humanitarian visa (subclass 201) - Global Special Humanitarian visa (subclass 202) - o Temporary Humanitarian Concern visa (subclass 786) - Protection visa (subclass 866) - Emergency Rescue visa (subclass 203) - Woman at risk visa (subclass 204) - o Bridging visas, A-F
+- is under the age of 12 months (including an unborn child with an estimated due date within 3 months of order date) and engaged in the Victorian MCH Service including the Aboriginal MCH Service - has an identified safety concern on the Safe Sleeping Checklist that requires the purchase of new equipment and/or identified safe travel concern - is part of a family in which a family member identifies as Aboriginal and/or Torres Strait Islander - is part of a family with low income when a member in the household holds one of the following - o a Commonwealth Health Care Card - o a Commonwealth Pensioner Concession Card - o a Department of Veterans' Affairs Gold Card or White Card - o Refugee visa (subclass 200) - o In-country Special Humanitarian visa (subclass 201) - o Global Special Humanitarian visa (subclass 202) - Temporary Humanitarian Concern visa (subclass 786) - o Protection visa (subclass 866) - Emergency Rescue visa (subclass 203) - Woman at risk visa (subclass 204) - Bridging visas, A-F. - is a member of a family who are experiencing challenges with mental health issues, drug or alcohol dependency or family violence issues, which adversely impact on their ability to provide safe nursery equipment.